connieTT/housekeeper/README.md

-# ohwta-ios
+# HouseKeeper iOS App
-Open House Walkthrough App for iOS
+An open house walk-through app for iOS